-If you’re shopping for a car, you probably visited various car lots, talked with dealers and even visited an auto auction.
+If you’re shopping for a car, SUV, or motorcycle, you probably visited various car lots, talked with dealers and even visited an auto auction.
 As many car shoppers know, vehicles sold at auction come in all shapes, sizes, and conditions.
 But the most attractive feature of cars sold at auctions is the price, especially the vehicles with salvage brand.
 You may be tempted to buy such a car.
 But not knowing what a salvage title is may be holding you back.
 So what is a salvage car and what are the pros and cons of buying one?

 What is a Salvage Title?